ALCOHOL AND OTHER DRUGS

 3. "Inhalants" shall be defined as chemicals such as solvents, aerosol sprays, and nitrites that, when breathed, produce psychoactive effects.

-4. "Paraphernalia" refers to equipment associated with the use or sale of controlled substances including, but not limited to, balances, bongs, needles, etc.
+4. "Paraphernalia" refers to equipment associated with the use or sale of controlled substances including, but not limited to, balances scales, bongs, needles, etc.

 5. "Imitation controlled substance" shall be defined as any substance, including nonalcoholic beer, that, by dosage-unit appearance, including color shape, size, and markings, or by representations made, would lead a reasonable person to believe that the substance is a controlled substance.